-Dec 30-3 Jan 1565: River Thames was frozen from London Bridge to Westminster.
+Dec 29-3 Jan 1565: River Thames was frozen from London Bridge to Westminster.
 'Divers of the court being then at Westminster shot daily at pricks [archery targets] set upon the Thames'.
 [Stow, Annals].

 Dec 31: death.
 Edward 1st Lord North (c.1496-1564) died at the Charterhouse, Middlesex, which he ordered to be sold to pay his debts.
 Will: 20 March 1564.
 With reference to his manors he made a bequest to the Queen: 'Considering my duty to my Sovereign Lady the Queen's Majesty, as I am thereunto bound by the laws and statutes of this Realm, I do leave and relinquish one whole and full third part of all my said manors lands and tenements and hereditaments held of our Sovereign Lady the Queen's Majesty...in the counties of Middlesex, Cambridge, Suffolk and Huntingdon or elsewhere within the Realm of England to descend and come to my son and heir apparent Sir Roger North...to the intent the said Queen's Majesty may thereof be satisfied of such wardship...and other profits as to her Majesty appertaineth by the laws of this Realm to have'.
 Funeral: Kirtling Church, Cambridgeshire, where his monument remains.
+Sir Roger North (1531-1600) became 2nd Lord North.
+The Duke of Norfolk c.1564: A silver medal was struck to commemorate the Treaty of Troyes, signed in April.
+One side has the Queen's head, the reverse depicts Faith seated beside a fountain, the Queen being the 'Divine fountain of the realm'.
+Medal by Steven van Herwyck; allegorical programme by Charles Utenhove.
+Reproduced in Gloriana, by Roy Strong, 62-63.

 Sir Roger North (1531-1600) became 2nd Lord North.
 The Duke of Norfolk purchased the Charterhouse, and named it Howard House.
 The widowed Margaret Lady North died in 1575.
 She had a monument in St Lawrence Jewry, London.